-Proposal will be presented to the OSSAA board of directors at their next meeting on Feb.
-6.
+The proposal will be presented to the OSSAA board of directors at their next meeting on Feb.
+6, OSSAA executive director Ed Sheakley said.

 Whether that plan makes it into the committee's proposal to the OSSAA board is still unclear.